BBC Radio 1: First broadcast

-The first disc jockey to broadcast on the new station was Tony Blackburn, whose cheery style, first heard on Radio Caroline and Radio London, won him the prime slot on what became known as the Radio 1 Breakfast Show.
+The first disc jockey to broadcast on the new station was Tony Blackburn, who had previously been on Radio Caroline and Radio London, and presented what became known as the Radio 1 Breakfast Show.
 The first words on Radio 1 – after a countdown by the Controller of Radios 1 and 2, Robin Scott, and a jingle, recorded at PAMS in Dallas, Texas, beginning "The voice of Radio 1" – were:

 This was the first use of US-style jingles on BBC radio, but the style was familiar to listeners who were acquainted with Blackburn and other DJs from their days on pirate radio.
 The reason jingles from PAMS were used was that the Musicians' Union would not agree to a single fee for the singers and musicians if the jingles were made "in-house" by the BBC; they wanted repeat fees each time one was played.

-The first music to be heard on the station was an extract from "Beefeaters" by Johnny Dankworth."Theme One", specially composed for the launch by George Martin was played for the first time before Radio 1 officially launched at 7 am.
-The first complete record played on Radio 1 was "Flowers in the Rain" by The Move, the number 2 record in that week's Top 20 (the number 1 record, by Engelbert Humperdink, would have been inappropriate for the station's sound).
+The first music to be heard on the station was an extract from "Beefeaters" by Johnny Dankworth.
+"Theme One", specially composed for the launch by George Martin was played for the first time before Radio 1 officially launched at 7 am.
+The first complete record played on Radio 1 was "Flowers in the Rain" by The Move, the number 2 record in that week's Top 20 (the number 1 record, "The Last Waltz" by Engelbert Humperdinck, would have been inappropriate for the station's sound).
 The second single was "Massachusetts" by the Bee Gees.
 The breakfast show remains the most prized slot in the Radio 1 schedule, with every change of breakfast show presenter generating considerable media interest.

 The initial rota of staff included John Peel, Pete Myers, and a gaggle of others, some transferred from pirate stations, such as Keith Skues, Ed Stewart, Mike Raven, David Ryder, Jim Fisher, Jimmy Young, Dave Cash, Kenny Everett, Simon Dee, Terry Wogan, Duncan Johnson, Doug Crawford, Tommy Vance, Chris Denning, and Emperor Rosko.
-Many of the most popular pirate radio voices, such as Simon Dee, had only a one-hour slot per week ("Midday Spin.")
+Many of the most popular pirate radio voices, such as Simon Dee, had only a one-hour slot per week ("Midday Spin").